 3 hours.
-With a view to developing spiritual growth at the different age levels, this study considers the major characteristics and distinctive needs of each age level.
-Selected components of age-level ministry are intensively researched, such as principles of discipling and program, policies of organization, personnel recruitment and training.
-A practical evaluation of agelevel ministry trends against biblical standards is a vital part of the course leading to a scriptural philosophy of age-level ministry.
+With a view to developing spiritual growth at the different age levels, this study considers the major characteristics and distinctive needs of persons at each age level.
+Selected components of age-level ministry, such as principles of discipleship, teaching methods, programming, organizational policy, personnel recruitment and training, are researched.